tensorflow/tensorflow/g3doc/DeclarativeRewrites.md

 ##### Customizing entire op building

-`NativeCodeCall` is not only limited to transforming arguments for building an op; it can also used to specify how to build an op entirely.
+`NativeCodeCall` is not only limited to transforming arguments for building an op; it can be also used to specify how to build an op entirely.
 An example:

 If we have a C++ function for building an op: